mydas287/CaseStudyBarrenLand/README.md

 each connected component has.

 The code was written in java and JUnit test cases were written to check the validity of the code.
-Import the entire folder and run the main class.
+Import the entire folder and run the MainApp class.
 Alternatively, the Test class can be run to test each scenario